 3D Laser Scanning

-3D laser scanning, also known as LiDAR, is a technology that can be used to quickly gather land surveying data to support the creation of very detailed models and survey documents.
+3D laser scanning, also known as LiDAR, is another example of a technology that can be used to quickly gather land surveying data.
+The results of 3D laser scanning can be used to create very detailed models and survey documents.

-The technology works by setting up a series of laser scanners around the building or terrain that is to be scanned.
-Then, the scanners emit thousands of laser points, which bounce off the object being scanned.
-The scanners track the flight path and trajectory of the laser points as they return.
-Finally, the scanners assemble the data from all the various laser points into a single data cloud, which can in turn be used to form 3D models and land survey documents.
+In 3D laser scanning, a land surveyor sets up a series of scanners that emit thousands of laser points, which would then bounce off the building or terrain that’s being scanned.
+The flight path and trajectory of the laser beams is tracked as they return to the scanners.
+The scanners would then assemble the data from the various laser points into a single data cloud, which provides an extremely detailed representation of the object being scanned.

 We're here to help.

 - Aerial LiDAR or Photogrammetry: Which Do You Need?May 24, 2018 - 8:46 AM

 - Tips for Choosing High Definition 3D Laser Scanning ServicesMay 22, 2018 - 10:05 AM